 Phil Collins Albums Ranked Worst to Best

-At one point, Phil Collins was best known as Genesis‘ drummer and singer, but, as the above gallery of Phil Collins Albums Ranked Worst to Best shows, that was before he became a huge solo star.
-For seven years beginning in the early ’80s, Collins racked up seven No. 1 solo singles in the U.S. (plus three more in the U.K.).
+At one point, Phil Collins was best known as Genesis' drummer and singer, but, as the following list of Phil Collins Albums Ranked Worst to Best shows, that was before he became a huge solo star.
+For seven years beginning in the early '80s, Collins racked up seven No. 1 solo singles in the U.S. – plus three more in the U.K.

 Collins wouldn't launch a solo career until more than a decade after joining Genesis, and about five years after he succeeded Peter Gabriel as he group's frontman.
 At first, his solo albums functioned as a form of release – both creatively and personally.
 Collins began work on Face Value, his debut, during a period of personal struggle with his marriage.
 Subsequent records allowed him the opportunity to dabble with more focused songwriting and expansive styles, ranging from dance to adult-contemporary to R&B.